Aleksander Čeferin: Personal life

 Čeferin is married to his wife Barbara and is a father of three girls.
-He is fluent in Slovenian, Serbo-Croatian, Italian, and English.
+He is fluent in Slovenian, Croatian, Italian, and English.
 He grew up supporting Hajduk Split. Čeferin is a 4th Dan black belt in Shotokan Karate.
 He is also a motorsport aficionado and has crossed the Sahara Desert five times, four by car and once by motorcycle.
 As a teenager, Čeferin served in the Yugoslav People's Army in 1986 and later served as a Slovenian Territorial Defence soldier in the Slovenian War of Independence in 1991.